⚡️ SDET career roadmap: from entry level to staff engineer

 and what have you?

-I’ll suggest we start from there to make this a fruitful read.
+I’ll suggest we start from there.

 🪜 Level Expectations